olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

     scheduler = lr_scheduler.StepLR(optimizer, step_size=10, gamma=gamma_lr_scheduler)
 ```

-Finally here is where the data is analyzed.
-This takes the pictures from the folder and resizes them, among other transformations, to allow for the neural network to interface with them correctly.
-This is because unlike some datasets, there are many different image sizes in ImageNet, which otherwise would result in errors with the NN if analyzed as it started.
+Finally, here is where the data is processed.
+This takes the ants and bees images from a directory and resizes them, among other transformations, to allow for the neural network to interface with them correctly.
+This is because there are many different image sizes in ImageNet, which otherwise would result in errors with the NN if analyzed without pre-processing them.
 More info can be found [here](https://towardsdatascience.com/how-to-train-cnns-on-imagenet-ab8dd48202a9).

 ```python
     data_transforms = {